Kira-Pgr/lumaa-spring-2025-ai-ml/README.md

    streamlit run webui.py
    ```

-   If ran successfully, it will automatically open a new browser window displaying webui.
+   If ran successfully, it will automatically open a new browser window displaying webui.  \
+   *Note: On first run, the search engine will take a while to load and download the embedding model.
+Please be patient.*

 2. Enter your search query and adjust the number of results as needed